 The Shophouse

-A gallery housed in a Grade III pre-WWII traditional tong lau building that has been restored, you can still see details of its past — the ‘Shanghai plaster’ exterior, wrought iron window frames, hand-painted tiles, and terrazzo floors.
+A gallery housed in a Grade III pre-WWII traditional tong lau shophouse that has been restored, you can still see details of its past — the ‘Shanghai plaster’ exterior, wrought iron window frames, hand-painted tiles, and terrazzo floors.
 The five-storey building dedicates each floor to different exhibitions by unconventional artists.
 There’s a tea and coffee bar on the ground floor, for refreshments if needed.

 Information in this article is subject to change without advance notice.
 Please contact the relevant product or service providers for enquiries.